schappim/mBot-Gitbook/section-5-chapter-32-custom-blocks-functions.md

 \[Image 5.30.1: A likely candidate to become a function\]

-These two instruction blocks can be seen as an entity and can, therefore, be turned into a single block or a function, like we use to call it.
-To do so we go to "Data&Blocks" \(1\) and there we click on "Make a Block" \(2\), like shown in the picture below:
+These two instruction blocks can be seen as an entity and therefore can be turned into a new single block, also known as _function_.
+To create this new block we go to "Data&Blocks" \(1\) and there we click on "Make a Block" \(2\), like shown in the picture below:

 ![](/assets/Img.5.30.2.jpg)

 \[Image 5.30.2: Where to create a new block \(a function\)\]

-There will open a window where we can name our new block.
-Let's name it "read\_sensor\_data":
+There will open a window where we can give our new block a name.
+Let's call this one "read\_sensor\_data".
+We type the name into the give text box and when done click "OK":

 ![](/assets/Img.5.30.3.jpg)

 \[Image 5.30.3: The "New Block" window\]

-and click "OK" once we have typed the name in the available text box.
-Notice how there is an "Options" button here.
+Notice how there is an "Options" button that we don't need to use here.
 We we will see more of it later on.

-There will appear a blue "define" block and we should move the two "set" variable blocks below it like this:
+There will appear a blue "define" block and we should connect the two "set" variable blocks to it like this:

 ![](/assets/Img.5.30.4.jpg)